Psychodrama Training & Groups in the Baltics

 Supervision groups

-Supervisors at the school have years of experience practicing psychodrama and create a supportive, friendly environment in which psychodrama specialists discuss work difficulties and refine their professional skills.
+Supervisors at the school have years of experience practising psychodrama and create a supportive, friendly environment in which psychodrama specialists discuss work difficulties and refine their professional skills.
 Supervision groups are conducted both online and in person.